 From class to class - At the beginning of the school year, the Sendco will meet with the receiving teacher to discuss the needs every pupil's on the class SEND register which will include pupils with medical needs, pupils who wear glasses and left handed pupils.
 This may lead to identifying training needs for the class team or further actions for the Sendco.
 These meetings are an opportunity to review the needs of the whole class, for example is there a need for raising pupil awareness of disability or the specific needs of another pupil?
+At the end of each year, your child's current teacher will have a handover meeting with their receiving teacher to share information about your child's needs.

 From one primary placement to another - In the event of a pupil with SEND moving to a new primary school it is the responsibility of the Sendco to forward all relevant documentation and information to support the receiving Sendco.
+There may also be a handover meeting for pupils with complex needs involving the Sendco and any outside agencies who are involved with your child.
 Pupils who hold an EHCP will have an agreed transition plan between Benthal and the receiving school.
 This may involve a gradual staged move over several weeks.